 You know you need a new website.
 But who do you work with to deliver it?
 Do you have the resource in-house?
 Would you need to hire new skillsets?
-Or is it easier to work with an agency?
+Or is it easier to work with a website development agency?

 While you might say we’re a little biased – we know from experience that websites don’t tend to go to plan when built in-house.
 You get a whole lot of politics, conflicts and crossed wires.

-We’re not saying working with an agency is always going to be plain sailing, but if you select the right digital partner for your needs, you’re setting your business up for a productive working relationship going forward.
+We’re not saying working with an agency is always going to be plain sailing, but if you select the right digital partner for your needs, you’re setting your business up for a productive working relationship going forward and successful implementation of your channel shift.

 1. They’re experienced